atmamont/ExUA_DunePlayer/README.md

 # ExUA_DunePlayer
-iOS helper application for sending media files to Dune player
+iOS app for sending media files from EX.UA to Dune player using Dune IP control

-##Project Name
-Ex.UA to Dune media player for iOS

 ##Usage